vyca2017/content/content/tutorials/freecom/part-3.md

 })
 ```

-Notice that we're using a different method to subscribe to the changes compared the first example where we used `subscribe` directly on an instance of the `ApolloClient`.
-This time, we're calling [`subscribeToMore`](http://dev.apollodata.com/react/receiving-updates.html#Subscriptions) on the `allMessagesQuery` (which is available in the `props` of our compoment because we wrapped it with `graphql` before).
+Notice that we're using a different method to subscribe to the changes compared to the first example where we used `subscribe` directly on an instance of the `ApolloClient`.
+This time we're calling [`subscribeToMore`](http://dev.apollodata.com/react/receiving-updates.html#Subscriptions) on the `allMessagesQuery`, which is available in the `props` of our component because we wrapped it with `graphql` before.

 Next to the actual subscription that we're passing as the `document` argument to `subscribeToMore`, we're also passing a function for the `updateQuery` parameter.
 This function follows the same principle as a [Redux reducer](http://redux.js.org/docs/basics/Reducers.html) and allows us to conveniently merge the changes that are delivered by the subscription into the local `ApolloStore`.
-It takes in the `previousState` which is the the former _query result_ of our `allMessagesQuery` and the `subscriptionData` which contains the payload that we specified in our subscription, in our case that's the `node` that carries information about the new message.
+It takes in the `previousState` which is the the former _query result_ of our `allMessagesQuery` and the `subscriptionData` which contains the payload that we specified in our subscription.
+In the implementation, we then retrieve the new message by accessing the `node` property of the specified payload.

 > From the Apollo [docs](http://dev.apollodata.com/react/receiving-updates.html#Subscriptions): `subscribeToMore` is a convenient way to update the result of a single query with a subscription.
 The `updateQuery` function passed to `subscribeToMore` runs every time a new subscription result arrives, and it's responsible for updating the query result.